Early Giant Leek (95 Days)

 Leeks have a more delicate, sweet flavor than onions and can grow into incredible sized stalks when supplied with lots of organic matter and water.
-In the north we usually start our leeks indoors then transplant outside to give them a head start but this season we direct seeded this variety.
+In the north we usually start our leeks indoors then transplant outside to give them a head start.
+But, this season we direct seeded the Early Giant Leek.
 We thinned out the row, used all the tender, baby leeks up and by early September we had 2” sized stalks.
-200 seeds

-Indoors- 8-10 weeks before last frost with soil temperatures 60-75 degrees.
-Plant in flats 1/4” deep, 1/4” apart.
-Transplant seedlings out mid/late spring, 2-6” apart.
+Sowing Indoors: Start 8-10 weeks before the last frost with soil temperatures 60-75 ºF.
+Sow in flats 1/4” deep, 1/4” apart.
+Transplant seedlings out mid/late spring, 4-6” apart.
 Liquid fertilize seedlings every 7-10 days.
-Seedlings should be about a pencil thick in size at planting time.
+Seedlings size should be about a pencil-thick at transplanting time.

 Harvest- Start harvesting baby leeks at 1/2” diameter and leave some for a larger end of season harvest.

-Tips- Plant into fertile soil with lots of organic matter and adequate water for optimum growth.
-You can plant leeks in a trench and as the plants mature, fill in around them to assist in blanch
+Tips- The Early GIant Leek needs fertile, well-drained soil.
+Amend with compost or apply organic granular fertilizer.
+Adequate water is very important for optimum growth, 1" per week.
+You can plant leeks in a trench and as the plants mature, fill in around them to assist in blanching.